 Get Input from All Your Teams

 Find out from your engineers how and why your new product works.
-Ask for feedback when you produce content.
+Create content geared for employee engagement and ask for feedback once it is published.
 Ask your administrative staff how well your content communicates.

 You get the picture.
 When you bring everyone aboard, you build team spirit among everyone.
 When you provide the brand guidelines your entire staff needs to use to communicate your message to their circles of influence, you’ll give them the confidence to tell your brand story.